JellalYu/Give-birth-Lex-to-your-own-Sumerian-Chatbot/README.md

 ## Lab tutorial

 ### Create a Cognito identity pool ID
-Before we get to editing a scene in Sumerian, we need to set up an AWS CloudFormation stack.
+Before we get to editing a scene in Sumerian, we need to set up an AWS Cognito identity.

 1. Sign in to Amazon with your AWS account and open **Cognito**.
 2. Type **Manage identity Pools**.